-Reverse stock splits do affect short sellers in a good way.
+Reverse stock splits affect short sellers in a good way.
 Company management does it to increase the share price because the price of the stock is too low.
 Also, some of them have a greater risk of being delisted.

-Generally, you short the stock after the split.
+As a general rule in the stock market, you short the stock after the split.
 However, do it for a short period.
 The company may be on the verge of being removed from the stock exchange.

 In the first place, why would the company management do it?
 The action has created adverse effects on the share price.